scottytee06/MultiMonitoringSystem/README.md

-# TheProject
+# Multi Monitoring Temperature System for the elderly

-Edit me for project use
+Please find all code used for the project